bytefish/bytefish.github.io/notes/delete_all_github_workflow_runs.md

 It took me too long to find this. 😓

-If you need to delete all workflow runs of a GitHub, you can do it with PowerShell using this GitHub cli command:
+If you need to delete all workflow runs of a GitHub Action, you can do it with PowerShell using this GitHub cli command:

 ```powershell
 gh run list --limit 1000 --json databaseId -q '.[].databaseId' | ForEach-Object { gh run delete $_ }